Brandon Beach

-Brandon Lamont Beach (born May 2, 1961) is an American politician who has served as the 46th Treasurer of the United States since 2025.
+Brandon Lamont Beach (born May 2, 1961) is an American politician who has served as the 46th treasurer of the United States since 2025.
 A member of the Republican Party, he served as a member of the Georgia State Senate from 2013 to 2025; representing the 21st district, which includes portions of Cherokee and Fulton counties.

-In March 2025, he was named as the next US Treasurer, and took office on May 5, 2025.
+In March 2025, he was named as the next US treasurer, and took office on May 5, 2025.

 Early life and education

-Born in Louisiana on May 2, 1961, Brandon Beach has an undergraduate degree from Louisiana State University (LSU) and a Master of Business Administration (MBA) from Centenary College.
+Born in Louisiana on May 2, 1961, Brandon Beach has an undergraduate degree from Centenary College after being unable to meet degree requirements at Louisiana State University (LSU) and a Master of Business Administration (MBA) (which is not verified.)
 He is a former member of the Alpharetta City Council and the Alpharetta Planning and Zoning Commission.
 As of January 2013, Brandon Beach is the president and CEO of the North Fulton Chamber of Commerce.

 Political career

 Beach was elected in 2012 and sworn into the Georgia Senate in 2013.
 He sat on the Senate Economic Development, Government Oversight, Science and Technology, and served as Chairman of the Transportation committee.
 In 2019, Beach ran for the Republican nomination to challenge current Representative Lucy McBath in Georgia's 6th Congressional District.
 On November 14, 2019, Beach withdrew from the race and announced he would seek reelection.
 Beach ran unopposed in 2020.
 He was a member of the Georgia Freedom Caucus.